-Innovative solution with exchangeable vanes allowing for fully hard-coated runners (HVOF), even for small sizes
+DynaVec AS design and delivered innovative solution with exchangeable vanes allowing for fully hard-coated runners (HVOF), even for small size runners.

 The crown/vane and vane/band are connected by a set of pre-stressed bolts of varying dimension and number based on the geometry and operating conditions.
 The bolt connections are dimensioned to avoid any sliding or separation of the friction surfaces between the upper flange/crown and lower flange/band.
 The bolt quality is adjusted to fulfill the stress analysis criteria of the runner.
 An assembly procedure will follow each turbine to ensure a correct pre-tension of all bolts and to ensure full proof connections.